m3y54m/stm32-overclocking-challenge/README.md

 I tried to store the whole program or some parts of it in SRAM in order to prevent microcontroller from hanging in higher clock frequencies.
 The results after storing the whole program in SRAM was not successful, but storing the `toggle_v5()` in SRAM caused to get a stable signal with the frequency of **80.00 MHz** while `SYSCLK = 160 MHz`.

-I cannot explain why, but it works anyway!
+I cannot explain why, but it worked for me in the first attempt and was stable for more than an hour.
+But in the next day, when I turned on the board, I saw that the output is unstable!

 ```c
 __attribute__((section(".data"))) inline void toggle_v5(void)